-Benefits are supposed to be a key differentiator for employers, but the reality is that most have been offering the same set — plus perhaps a gimmick or two — for decades.
-401(k) plans have been around since 1980.
+Benefits are supposed to be a key differentiator for employers.
+However, the reality is that most have been offering the same set — plus perhaps a gimmick or two — for decades.
+401(k) plans since 1980.
 Employer-provided health insurance is a relic of World War II.

 It’s past time for some fresh ideas in the benefits space.
-The following female founders are shaking it up and will Win Workers Over With Benefits:
+The following female founders are shaking it up and will Win Workers Over With their advice on Benefits:

 Formerly a head of industry at Google, Laurel Taylor worked alongside dozens of engineers who worried they’d made the wrong career choice.
-While working their way toward a job at the world’s top tech company, many had taken on tens of thousands of dollars in student debt.
-To fund her time at the Massachusetts Institute of Technology, Taylor herself had accepted a loan at a 9 percent interest rate.
+While working their way toward a job at Google, many had taken on mountains of student debt.
+To fund her time at MIT, Taylor herself had accepted a loan at a 9 percent interest rate.

 Soon after leaving Google in 2015, Taylor decided to do something about it: She founded FutureFuel.io with a mission to reduce student debt by $30 billion by 2021.
 How does FutureFuel.io hope to achieve that?
 Through private-sector partnerships.
 By offering student debt repayment as an employee benefit, Taylor is giving employers a key tool for attracting and retaining Millennial talent.
 Eighty-six percent of employees say they’d work for a company for five years or more if it helped to pay down their student loans, FutureFuel.io points out.

 With Emily’s background in design and engineering and Gillian’s in digital marketing, the two sisters decided to join their skills to create Cherry.
 Developed with the help of Y Combinator, Cherry’s mission is to give workers choices around their benefits.